-Many people suffer from occasional stomach upset when they've eaten too much or picked up a stomach bug.
+Many women suffer from occasional stomach upset when they've eaten too much or picked up a stomach bug.

 However if you have regular problems with your digestion (pain, bloating, reflux, constipation), it's likely that you're not getting the full benefit from your food, which over time, can lead to disease.

 There are a wide range of digestive issues that can cause someone discomfort, and some people suffer from several different symptoms at once.
 The women I work with have conditions such as IBS, SIBO, reflux, constipation, diarrhoea, histamine intolerance and food intolerances.

 Please read on to learn more about this conditions and how I work to make you feel confident in your food choices.

 If you have been diagnosed with IBS it means that your doctor has ruled out any serious digestive disease.
 Unfortunately this still leaves many women with unsolved digestive problems and daily symptoms that are uncomfortable or embarrassing.

 For some women, choosing what to eat each day becomes confusing because everything seems to upset their stomach.

 Some of the women I work with have experienced IBS symptoms for up to 25 years.
 As someone who loves food I'm always very sad to hear this!
 Other women tell me that they don't get as many dinner invitations as they used to because of their restricted eating patterns.